 Progent's Cisco-certified network professionals, including high-level CCIE consultants, can help you design, configure, manage, and troubleshoot a hardened network infrastructure that offers the performance and security your business requires without breaking your IT budget.

-For small companies anywhere in the U.S., Progent's Microsoft-certified experts can provide network assistance and professional consulting services for the whole array of Microsoft .NET servers and Windows Servers.
-Progent's planning, integration, update, and consulting services include system architecture, configuration, and administration help for
+For small businesses anywhere in the U.S., Progent's Microsoft-certified experts offer network assistance and professional consulting support for the whole array of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
+Progent's migration, integration, update, and support services include network design, deployment, and management help for

 ProSight Virtual Hosting services.

-In case your company needs fast online help from a certified consultant, refer to Progent's Urgent Remote Network Help.
+If your company is looking for fast online support from a Microsoft certified consultant, refer to Progent's Urgent Remote Computer Help.

-Learn more information about Progent's Consulting and Support Services for Microsoft Server Products.
+Read more information about Progent's Consulting Services for Microsoft .NET Server Technology.

-If you wish to ask Progent concerning engineering support for Microsoft Windows Server, phone 1-800-993-9400 or refer to Contact Progent.
+To get in touch with Progent about professional help for Microsoft Windows Server networking, phone 1-800-993-9400 or refer to Contact Progent.